LEARN ABOUT MET TRANSIT

 MET Transit determines the routing, stops, frequencies and hours of operation.

-17 fixed bus routes and Americans with Disabilities Act (ADA) complementary paratransit service (MET Plus).
-Fixed route bus service is local.
+Service in Billings includes 16 fixed bus routes and Americans with Disabilities Act (ADA) complementary paratransit service (MET Plus).
 MET Transit has a current fleet of 40 vehicles – 25 vehicles are used on the MET fixed-route service, and 15 vehicles are used on the MET Plus paratransit service.

-Approximately $6.3 million annual operating budget; $306 thousand comes from fares.
-Fare revenue accounts for 8.5% of annual operating cost, average fare box recovery ratios among similar transit systems (FY15).
+Approximately $6.8 million annual operating budget; $312 thousand comes from fares.
+Fare revenue accounts for 8.5% of annual operating cost, average fare box recovery ratios among similar transit systems (FY23).

-MET Transit generates 425 thousand annual passenger trips (FY19) or approximately 1,400 trips each weekday.
+MET Transit generates 325 thousand annual passenger trips (FY23) or approximately 1,400 trips each weekday.
 The buses operate on roughly 265 route-miles throughout the City of Billings.
 Two transit centers – Downtown and Stewart Park Transit Center are available where bus routes meet and passengers are able to transfer between bus lines.

 MET Transit currently tracks four categories of passengers by fares – senior, disabled, youth, and adult.
 Adults represent approximately 38 percent of the overall transit passengers for MET, with youth accounting for 30 percent, disabled passengers accounting for 20 percent, and seniors passengers comprising the remaining 12 percent.